Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

-\textbf{(iv) Our contribution:} In Section~\ref{sec:lower}, we show that for all interesting values of the parameters of the problem and the algorithm, the expected runtime of the \mclea on jump functions is, apart from possibly lower order terms, at least the expected runtime of the \mplea.
+In Section~\ref{sec:lower}, we show that for all interesting values of the parameters of the problem and the algorithm, the expected runtime of the \mclea on jump functions is, apart from possibly lower order terms, at least the expected runtime of the \mplea.
 This shows that for this problem, there can be no significant advantage of using comma selection.
-This result improves over the $\exp(\Omega(k))$ lower bound in~\cite{Lehre10} (Theorem~\ref{thm:oldjumpLB} above).

 Our upper bound in Theorem~\ref{thm:upper}, provided mostly to show that our analysis is tight including the leading constant, improves Theorem~\ref{thm:oldjump} by making the leading constant precise and being applicable for all offspring population sizes $\lambda \ge C \ln(n)$, $C$ a constant independent of the jump size~$k$.
 To the best of our knowledge, this is the first time that the runtime of a non-elitist algorithm was proven with this precision.